odskernel/breach-parse/README.md

 If you don't store the password list (BreachCompilation) in `/opt/breach-parse`, specify the location like:

 `breach-parse @gmail.com gmail.txt "~/Downloads/BreachCompilation/data"`

+If you want to search with multiple domain:

+`./breach-parse "@gmail.com|@yahoo.com" gmail_yahoo.txt "~/Downloads/BreachCompilation/data"`

 Run `breach-parse` for instructions